Tommytian993/flameguard-tower-defense/README.md

 ## Unfinished Developments
 Currently working on:
-- Level system with different difficulties
+- Level map with different difficulties
-- New hero characters
+- New dragon characters
-- Shop system for heroes and items
+- Shop system for heroes and items(spells, potions)
 - More tower and enemy types
-- New backgrounds and themes
+- New map backgrounds and themes

 ## Build & Run
 ```bash